OPENING & CLOSING TIMES

 The Farm Project is managed and supervised entirely by unpaid Volunteers from the local community on a day to day basis, with an overview by eight Trustee/Directors.
 The Farm is also a Registered Company Limited by Guarantee (Without Share Capital).
 Copies of our Annual Reports and Accounts may be viewed through either the Charity Commission or Companies House Websites.

 In addition to our main responsibilities (and although we are not primarily a public facility) we also open the Farm to the general public as casual visitors to view the result of our core work and involvement with our placements, and to benefit from using it as a resource displaying good livestock management and practice.
-For individuals and families entry is not ‘free’ but dependant upon a donation in the box at the gate, with the guideline minimum donation currently set at £1 for each adult entering.
-For School and other Groups (including playgroups) there is an inclusive formal charge covering up to 30 children plus their accompanying teachers/other adults i.e. an average class (with a further £15 for each portion of 30 children after that).
+For individuals and families there is a formal entry charge of £1.50 for each and every adult but for accompanying children under 18 there is no charge.
+For School and other Groups (including playgroups) there is an inclusive formal charge of £20 covering up to 30 children plus their accompanying teachers/other adults i.e. an average class (with a further £15 for each portion of 30 children after that).
 Such Groups MUST book in advance (Refer to Contact details above.

 The Farm is designated as a Non-Animal Contact Project within current Health & Safety Guidelines as laid down by The Health & Safety Executive, and as applicable to establishments with livestock which are open the public.
 This means we cannot allow any form of contact with the animals by general visitors.
 The only contact is by supervised placements and staff.
 For health and safety reasons we do not allow visitors to bring food onto site for either human or animal consumption.
 We strictly enforce a ‘no picnics’ and ‘no animal feeding’ policy which all visitors have to comply with as a condition of entry.